 Couples therapy can support you in achieving:

-• Greater awareness of the “dance” and patterns in your relationship and the impact these dance steps have on each partner and the relationship itself
+• Greater awareness of the cycles & patterns in your relationship and the impact these can have on each partner and the relationship itself

-• Co-creating new relational patterns and communication styles that support each of your needs for connection and secure attachment
+• Creating new relational patterns and communication styles that support each of your needs for connection and secure attachment

 • Satisfying balance of autonomy and relational connection

-• Tools for how to repair and de-escalate when hurt or conflict arises
+• Tools and inexperience in how to repair and de-escalate when hurt or conflict arises

 • What has been wounded in relationship must be, after all, healed in relationship. –Annie Rogers